pamaldi/malachia/README.md

 ## License

 This project is licensed under the MIT License.
 See the LICENSE file for details.
-Feel free to reach out for any questions or support regarding the ADSO project.
+Feel free to reach out for any questions or support regarding the Malachia project.
 Enjoy experimenting with LLM agents using Quarkus and Langchaing4j!